This particular set of robes: how old is it?

 DIC in Dunedin may have made them but imported some of the material like the fur lining and so on.
 That’s a good question.

 There’s a hat that goes with the robes, isn’t there?

 It looks like something from “The Pirates of Penzance”!
-I think it is very much a male thing; I don’t know how often the male mayors of Palmerston North wore it, but I certainly wouldn’t dream of wearing it, because I’d just look ridiculous.
+It is very much a male thing, I think; I don’t know how often the male mayors of Palmerston North wore it, but I certainly wouldn’t dream of wearing it, because I’d just look ridiculous.
 I think that is a bit of tradition that people have decided “oh we’ll just push that away into the corner”.

 What about at formal ceremonies like graduations, where you have to wear a hat, what do you do there?

 You’ve got to find a black hat to wear, and if you’re wiser than I, you’d make it one that was appropriate and easy to lift, to acknowledge the Chancellor at the appropriate times.